fresheneesz/bip-efficient-bitcoin-vaults/bip-pushoutputstack.md

 Once a transaction using OP_POS has been evaluated, it needs to be stored in some form in the UTXO set so nodes can correctly initialize the output stack of the relevant UTXO.

-One could imagine storing the output stack directly, however because of the ability for an OP_POS command to push values to every output, its possible for someone to abuse this ability to multiply the number of items pushed to output stacks.
-A rough calculation of how much data could be pushed onto the output stack, given a 9-byte minimum output size and maximum transaction size of 100kb (verify this), if 50kb were used for outputs and the rest was used to write a 49kb of data to the output stacks, this would over 5,500 outputs times 49kb, which would be 269 MB of data.
+One could imagine storing the output stack directly, however its possible for someone to abuse this opcode to multiply the number of items pushed to output stacks.
+A rough calculation of how much data could be pushed onto the output stack, given a 9-byte minimum output size, if say 100kb were used for outputs and the rest was used to write a 100kb of data to the output stacks, this would over 5,500 outputs times 49kb, which would be 1.1 GB of data.
 Clearly, this isn't something we want nodes storing for a single transaction.
 By using multiple transactions in a row that use OP_POS, even higher amounts of data could be generated.
 This could be optimized in cases where the output stacks for all outputs are identical, but there is a risk that malicious users could abuse whatever optimizations are made to similar effect.

 One way to mitigate this issue is to instead re-evaluate the parent output script to regenerate the output stack before use in the subsequent transaction.
 That way only the parent output needs to be stored, rather than the data generated.
 The transaction need not be fully evaluated either the second time around.
 Any opcodes that verify things and don't add anything onto the stack could simply avoid most of their evaluation steps, for example.

 Another way to mitigate this is to limit how much data can be pushed to output stacks in total.
-The limit could be set to something like 50kb.
+The limit could be set to something like 10kb.
 A third way to mitigate this is to add this output stack data into the calculation of a transaction's vbytes so that extra effort used in building the output stacks from various inputs would be paid for.

 #### Polluting an output's stack